UCD-193AB-ws24/expert-mapping-interface/README.md

 ### **3.2 Search and Filtering**

+* These filters are automatically applied to the entries on the map, can be reset via ‘Reset Filters’
 * **Keyword Search:** Matches expert name, department, work and grant titles, publication abstracts.
 * **Date Range Slider:** Filter by date of work or grant.
 * **Toggles:** Show/hide grants or works.
-* These filters are automatically applied to the entries on the map.
-To view all entries again, users must either adjust the filter fields or can simply reload the browser.

 ### **3.3 Cluster and Zoom Logic**